Authorization and authentication

 Signing the transaction payload

-Client side it is recommended to use @gala-chain/api, or @gala-chain/cli, or @gala-chain/connect library to sign the transactions.
 These libraries will automatically sign the transaction in a way it is compatible with GalaChain.

-Using @gala-chain/api:
+Using @gala-chain/api

 import { createValidDto } from '@gala-chain/api';